MagicMotion/Quantweet-Analytics/README.md

 By employing ansätze, the abstract string diagrams are transformed into quantum circuits or tensor networks.

 ### Model Training
 Final step involves model training.
-In our use-cas
+In our use-case, we are performing classical experiment with PyTorch.
+The steps are as follows:
+* Extract word s